infrasonar/docs/docs/documentation/application/container.md

-# :material-apps: InfraSonar environments
+# :material-apps: InfraSonar containers

-A monitored environment often referred to as an environment, is a business or an IT infrastructure monitored using InfraSonar.
+InfraSonor containers are a hierarchial setup of you monitored infrastructure.

-As InfraSonar is designed to be used in a multi-tenant setup, environments can be organized in a hierarchy using containers.
+A container can contain monitored assets and/or sub-containers.

 On the container level an admin can configure authorization, custom labels, and conditions.